Are You On a Mission to Cut Your Monthly Expenses?

 We throw away one third of the food we buy!!

 Why do we do that?
-Needless to say this is an area you can cut costs by becoming masters at minimising your food waste.
+Needless to say this is an area you can cut costs by becoming masters at minimizing your food waste.
 An over ripe banana can be the makings of banana bread.
 Limp vegetables can be turned into yummy homemade soup.

 Reduce your monthly expenses by not throwing away any food you buy.
 You are also doing your bit for the environment by not wasting food.